-Within Morale, Welfare and Recreation, the physical fitness, aquatics, and sports programs provide eligible patrons with opportunities to improve physical conditioning and to recreate through organized sporting activities.
-All physical fitness programs are classified as mission sustaining programs (Category A), supported almost entirely with appropriated funds.
-Depending on the type of aquatic program and the level of competition for sports programs, these programs can be considered mission sustaining programs (Category A) or community support programs (Category B).
+Within Morale, Welfare and Recreation, the physical fitness, aquatics and sports programs provide eligible patrons with opportunities to improve physical conditioning and to recreate through organized sporting activities.
+All physical fitness programs are classified as mission sustaining programs (category A), supported almost entirely with appropriated funds.
+Depending on the type of aquatic program and the level of competition for sports programs, they can be considered mission sustaining programs (category A) or community support programs (category B).

-- Physical fitness and aquatic training programs - These programs develop the cardiovascular fitness, strength conditioning and flexibility of military personnel and include swimming programs that are associated with a service member's training, but do not include recreational swimming programs.
-Physical fitness and aquatic training programs are Category A programs.
+- Physical fitness and aquatic training programs - These programs develop the cardiovascular fitness, strength conditioning and flexibility of military personnel and include swimming programs associated with a service member's training.
+They do not include recreational swimming programs.
+Physical fitness and aquatic training programs are category A programs.

-- Recreational swimming programs - These programs are not associated with service members' military training and are Category B programs.
+- Recreational swimming programs - These programs are not associated with service member military training and are category B programs.

 - Sports and athletics programs - These are individual and team programs that enhance individual fitness, unit teamwork and readiness.
-Self-directed, unit-level and intramural-level sports and athletics programs are Category A programs.
+Self-directed, unit-level, and intramural-level sports and athletic programs are category A programs.

-- These programs are offered worldwide on military installations and through Morale, Welfare and Recreation Outreach for National Guard, reserve, and active duty families assigned to independent duty stations that lack access to the community support programs typically provided on installations.
+These programs are offered worldwide on military installations and through Morale, Welfare and Recreation Outreach for National Guard, Reserve Component, and active duty families assigned to independent duty stations that lack access to the community support programs typically provided on installations.